 November – December: 9.00 to 6.00 pm

 The Chateau de Cloux which is known by the name Clos Luce was built in 1471 on foundations dating back to the 12th century.
 From an architectural point of view, the chateau is mainly the 15th century although the watchtower is the last surviving piece of medieval architecture.

 King Charles VIII bought the castle in 1490 and for over 200 years it was the royal summer residence of the Kings of France.

 It was Francis I who owned the castle in 1516 and invited da Vinci to France to settle at Clos Luce.

 The Chateau survived the French Revolution because Amboise Family who owned it at that time were sympathetic to the cause — and convinced the revolutionaries that Leonardo was on their side.

 The Saint-Bris family, are the final owners of the property. ”It has been our family tradition to maintain the spirit of Leonardo here, not only to make the house as it was in his time, but also to make it a chateau for the future,” says Countess Agnes Saint-Bris, whose family has owned the house since the French Revolution, and whose late husband, Hubert, began the restoration three decades ago., Today the Saint-Bris family has restored four large rooms and the basement to their Renaissance glory.

 Clos Luce is set in the valley of the Amasse River, which is a tributary of the Loire.
-The chateau is surrounded by a stunning green park which know contain reproductions of his work including bridges, paintings, and art exhibits.
+The chateau is surrounded by a stunning green park which now contains reproductions of his work including bridges, paintings, and art exhibits.

-We had luckily purchased our skip the line tickets from Get Your Guide and were quite happy not to have to wait in line with the crowds that were gathering.
-Our Pass Sanitaire was scanned and we entered into the Watch Tower where the tour began.
+We had luckily purchased our skip-the-line tickets from Get Your Guide and were quite happy not to have to wait in line with the crowds that were gathering.
+Our Pass Sanitaire was scanned and we entered the Watch Tower where the tour began.